 The problem with Traits Link to heading

-We can elucidate our woes by conjuring some contrived Rust code:
+We can illustrate our woes by conjuring some contrived Rust code:

 use a_crate::A;